Four students talking in a seminar

 About the course

-This is a two-year, part-time MSt degree in interdisciplinary studies in the humanities.
+The MSt in Literature and Arts (MLA) is a degree in interdisciplinary studies in the humanities.
 It is focused on the study of British history and culture through the lens of four humanities disciplines: literature, history, history of art, and philosophy.
 The course is structured around four five-day residences and two online modules.

-Based in Oxford, and taking full advantage of the remarkable resources that this university has at its disposal, the Literature and Arts course is designed around three sequential periods of British history: the early modern period (c 1500-1700), the ‘long’ eighteenth century (c 1688-1800), and the ‘long’ nineteenth century (c 1800-1914).
+Based in Oxford, and taking full advantage of the remarkable resources that this university has at its disposal, the Literature and Arts course is designed around three sequential periods of British history: the early modern period (circa 1500-1700), the ‘long’ eighteenth century (circa 1688-1800), and the ‘long’ nineteenth century (circa 1800-1914).
 British history is understood in an expansive sense that includes Britain’s relationships with the rest of the world.

 By studying each period through the lens of multiple disciplines, you will have the opportunity to acquire a multi-faceted picture of the past and explore connections between different aspects of British culture and society.
 In this framework giant achievements such as Shakespeare’s plays or Turner’s art can be understood not only as uniquely inspired works but also as products of their times and influences on future developments.